Loading…

 Learning Objectives

-Examine the challenges and value of real-world data (RWD) in regulatory decision-making; Discuss the guidance on data quality and feasibility of RWD for real-world evidence (RWE) studies in health authority interactions; Recognize strategies to integrate RWD into dossier data for regulatory alignment; identify challenges in standardizing data collection and sharing across industry, regulators, and academia for global acceptance.
+Examine the challenges and value of real-world data (RWD) in regulatory decision-making; Discuss the guidance on data quality and feasibility of RWD for real-world evidence (RWE) studies in health authority interactions; Recognize strategies to integrate RWD into dossier data for regulatory alignment; Identify challenges in standardizing data collection and sharing across industry, regulators, and academia for global acceptance.

 Chair